Sachaa-Thanasius/fichub-api/README.md

-# fichub-api
+# FicHub API Wrapper
- A simple asynchronous wrapper for the FicHub API.
+ A small asynchronous wrapper for the FicHub API.